SheCodesAustralia/workshopcontent/content/html_and_css/8_css_properties/1_sizing.md

 ![Screenshot of completed webpage.](../../images/animals.png)

-So instead of changing the height of all images in one go, let's start at the top of the page and, working our way top to bottom, resize each group of images.
+Instead of changing the height of all images in one go, let's start at the top of the page and, working our way top to bottom, resize each group of images.

 ## Step 2

 If we take a look at the HTML, we can see that the first image is in the header.

-So, instead of setting the height of *every* image to `100px`, let's only set the height of the header image.
+Instead of setting the height of *every* image to `100px`, let's only set the height of the header image.

 To do this, we can combine the header and image selectors, like so: